 Cultivation: The preference is partial sun, mesic to dry conditions, and a loam, clay-loam, or rocky soil.
 This plant benefits from the proximity of oak trees.
 Its size is highly variable, depending on growing conditions.

-Range & Habitat: Mullein Foxglove occurs occasionally throughout most of Illinois; it is least common in the NW and south-central areas of the state (see Distribution Map).
+Range & Habitat: The native Mullein Foxglove occurs occasionally throughout most of Illinois; it is least common in the NW and south-central areas of the state (see Distribution Map).
 Habitats include open rocky woodlands, oak savannas, paths through woodlands, thinly wooded bluffs, woodland borders, thickets, and rocky slopes along rivers.
 This species tolerates low to moderate levels of disturbance.

 Faunal Associations: The most important pollinators of the flowers are bumblebees, which suck nectar and collect pollen.
 Other long-tongued bees also visit the flowers, including honeybees and Miner bees.
 Occasionally, butterflies and skippers suck nectar from the flowers, but they are ineffective pollinators.
 The caterpillars of the moth Rhodoecia aurantiago (Orange Sallow) bore into the seed capsules and feed on the seeds.
 It possible that the foliage is eaten by the caterpillars of the butterflies Junonia coenia (Buckeye) and Euphydryas phaeton ozarkae (Baltimore).
 The latter variety of the Baltimore is confined to southern Illinois.
 Both of these butterfly species are known to feed on the foliage of Aureolaria spp.
 (False Foxgloves), which are closely related to Mullein Foxglove.